 Ambiance refers to a type of reverb that has a very short decay time.
 In fact, the tail is so short that it is hard to hear without focusing on it specifically.
 Ambient reverb is more focused on the early reflections and doesn’t alter the original sound too much.
 It’s basically a middle ground between room reverb and no reverb at all, with very little alteration to the character of the sound source.
 Despite its very subtle effect, it is commonly found on reverb pedals because it smoothens out the tone without drawing attention away from a guitarist’s playing.

 A cathedral preset can also be found on most reverb pedals.
 This type of reverb has a longer, more prominent effect than hall does.
-As you can guess by the name, it is based upon the acoustics of a large cathedral with highly reflective materials that are usually shaped as squares or triangles.
+As you can guess by the name, it is based upon the acoustics of a large cathedral with highly reflective materials that are usually shaped like squares or triangles.
 This produces a long decay time, reaching anywhere up to ten seconds before the sound dies out.
-Cathedral reverb sounds thick and chaotic, as the numerous tones merge over a long decay time.
+Cathedral reverb sounds thick and chaotic as the numerous tones merge over a long decay time.
 It is highly effective for playing dreamy guitar melodies and creating warmth within the mix.

 We’ve already covered chamber reverb and how it was initially produced, so I won’t repeat myself here.
 It’s worth noting, however, that chamber reverb is a staple of guitar pedals because the original form was used on so many iconic recordings that many guitarists strive to replicate this natural effect.
 Thankfully, reverb pedals allow us to do that without having to hire out Abbey Road Studios for the day!
-Learn more about the types or reverb here.
+Learn more about the types of reverb here.

 Common Controls on Reverb Pedals

 On a reverb pedal, you’ll find that there are several adjustable parameters that allow you to control different aspects of the effect.
-Although these controls may seem complex at first, when broken down they’re quite easy to understand.
+Although these controls may seem complex at first, when broken down, they’re quite easy to understand.
 The main parameters found on a reverb pedal are

 - Pre-Delay